deadkex/VoDiPy/README.md

   - the 'message content intent' has to be enabled for the message command
   - otherwise enable global syncing / guild syncing in the config for the slash command
 - setup your config in [VoDiPy_defines.py](https://github.com/deadkex/VoDiPy/blob/main/vodipy/VoDiPy_defines.py)
-  - if needed change `permissions` as explained there
   - change `player_keywords` for easier playlist/video playing
   - adjust `MusicPlayerSettings` according to your needs
 - run VoDiPy.py